• City News

 Mayor Leonard C. Desiderio

-Each of the Resolutions on the February 27 Consent Agenda was approved, including…
+Each of the resolutions on the March 26 Consent Agenda was approved, including…

-The next City Council meeting will take place on Tuesday, March 12, at 10:00 AM in Council Chambers on the third floor of City Hall – and we hope to see you there.
-The public is also invited to a Budget Workshop in Council Chambers on Thursday, March 21, at 9:00 AM.
+The next City Council meeting will take place on Tuesday, April 9, at 10:00 AM on the third floor of City Hall – and we hope to see you there.

 Best regards from the members of City Council,